New results from the technological prototype of the CALICE highly-granular silicon tungsten electromagnetic calorimeter: Introduction

 \subsection{CALICE prototypes for ILC}

 The CALICE collaboration aims at developing and testing imaging calorimeters for the Higgs Factories.

-A so-called SiW-ECAL ``physics prototype" was built and tested from 2005 to 2011.
-It featured 6\u{cm}-wide, 500\u{μm}-thick silicon sensors, subdivided in $1×1\u{cm²}$ cells, over an active surface of $24×24\u{cm²}$, for 30 layers.
-The cells where glued to pads on the readout PCB, and the signal collected by external electronics.
-This device provided a proof-of-principle for this kind of design, but lacked many of the technological constraints listed previously.

-Since 2010, a ``technological prototype" is on the making which is the subject of this contribution.
-Its base unit is called an ASU (Assembly Single Unit), made of a front-end board (FEV), hosting 16 readout ASICs, the SKIROC2, and onto which 4 silicon sensors are glued.
-The channel density has then increased by a factor 4, with cells sizes of $5×5\u{mm²}$, and the square silicon diode matrices enlarged to $9×9\u{cm²}$.
-Overall, 22 ASUs have been produced with different FEV designs and sensor thicknesses, out of which 15 have been stacked to form a $18×18\u{cm²}$ calorimeter.
-This contribution summarizes some preliminary results obtained using this device.
+Following the building and testing of SiW-ECAL “physical prototype''~\cite{repond_design_2008}, a “technological prototype'' is in the making, which is the subject of this contribution.
+It features chained embedded readout SKIROC2 ASICs, mounted on front-end boards, dubbed FEVs, onto which 4 silicon sensors are glued: this detection unit is called an ASU (for Assembly Single Unit).
+Compared with the physical prototype, the channel density has been increased by a factor 4, with cells sizes of $5×5\u{mm²}$, and the square silicon diode matrices enlarged to $9×9\u{cm²}$ (inscribed in 6'' circular wafers).
+The design of the FEV is complex, as it concentrate many constraints : holding of analogue and digital signals, the thinnest possible imprint, scalability and mechanical precisions.
+A number of layers have been produced, with different designs, aiming at a final number of 26 to 30, but not yet fulfilled.
+The production of a working $18×18\u{cm²}$ calorimeter is a key milestone, nearly achieved.

-A complementary important milestone will be chaining of 8 ASUs into a long cassette, the detector base element for a large SiW-ECAL, not described here~\cite{VCI_2019:Magniette}.
+A complementary milestone, not detailed here, will be the operation of 8 ASUs daisy-chained into a long cassette, as the base element for a large SiW-ECAL.